Juan Antonio Ribera: Early life and career

 Ribera was born in Madrid, was a student of Francisco Bayeu y Subías, and probably had on occasion met with Francisco Goya.
 He participated in 1802 in the annual competition of the Real Academia de Bellas Artes de San Fernando with a copy of Raphael's Pasmo de Sicilia.
 He won a prize that allowed him to be awarded a scholarship in Paris.
 There he worked in the studio of Jacques-Louis David, where he produced his notable Cincinnatus leaving the plow to make laws to Rome.

 Exile

 He went into exile during the Peninsular War.
-In 1811, Ribera was appointed court painter by the exiled Charles IV of Spain, who he accompanied to Rome, where he was appointed a member of the Accademia di San Luca.
+In 1811, Ribera was appointed court painter by the exiled Charles IV of Spain, whom he accompanied to Rome, where he was appointed a member of the Accademia di San Luca.
 After King Ferdinand VII of Spain returned to Spain, Ribera was later confirmed as court painter in 1816, although he remained in Rome until 1818 painting works he had already been commissioned for.